ProgramCrafter/salsa-iwj-otter/README.md

 Contributions should be via git branch, eg a merge request on Salsa:
 [https://salsa.debian.org/iwj/otter](https://salsa.debian.org/iwj/otter)

-NB that shapes must come with a licence compatible with CC-BY-SA 4.0.
+NB that shapes must come with a licence compatible with CC-BY-SA 4.0 or GNU AGPLv3+.
 See `LICENCE` for more information about copyright status.

 BUILDING AND TESTING